Scroll down for the most updated news on Cymatics Diablo Plugin

 Cymatics releases a plugin?
 Diablo Lite?
 What is this?
 This plugin is set to release later today (12-31-2020), but here’s what I think about it based on what I’ve seen and what we all know about these types of plugins.

 On the surface, Diablo looks ok.
 The GUI is simple, it’s easy on the eyes.
-Operating it also look simple, turn a knob or move a slider, doesn’t get any simpler than that right?
+Operating it also looks simple, turning a knob or moving a slider doesn’t get any simpler than that, right?
 Let’s dive into some of the features.
-The first five are included in the lite version, the rest are included with the paid version.
+The first five are included in the lite version, the rest are included in the paid version.

 Cymatics Diablo Lite Features

 Punch: Probably relating to the dynamics of the sound.
 Generally, when someone says they need or want more punch, they want the sound to cut through a little more.
 Think of pushing the attack of a transient designer.

 Clip: Think of any clipper and what it does.
 They’ve included both a hard and soft option (good job).

 Input/Output: This gives you control over the incoming signal as well as the outgoing signal.
 This is a pretty standard feature.

 Mix: I’m glad they’re allowing access to a ‘mix’ feature.
 This allows you to mix between the processed and non-processed signal.
 You can go 100%, 50%, 40%, whatever sounds good to your ears.
 Think of it as parallel processing.

 Diablo Paid Features

 Boost: Overall level and volume of said sound after the punch (assuming).